Danish-CE/Machine-Learning/README.md

-# Bilal-Training-Repository
+# Training-Repository

-This repository contains the practise exercises i have done during my first two weeks at Metis Pvt.
-International Islamabad.
-It contains separate folders for mutiple exercises which i have done to get myself fimiliar with analysis manipulation operations performed on data using panda and numpy libary.
+This ripostary contains separate folders for mutiple exercises which i have done to get myself fimiliar with analysis manipulation operations performed on data using panda and numpy libary.
 I have further worked on seaborn library which helped me perform multiple types of visualisations on data.
 Later, i worked on multiple regression, classification, Clustering machine learning models and techniques to solve some practice problems which this repository contains in separate folders. i.e.